james-adcott-edu/Windathon-95/README.md

 ## 🧪 Testing

 ### Manual Testing
-- Each application has been thoroughly tested for functionality and user interaction
+- Each application has been thoroughly tested for functionality and user interaction, though some may be buggy.
-- Window management system tested for proper focus handling, dragging, and resizing
+- Window management system tested for proper focus handling and dragging.
 - Start menu and taskbar interactions verified across different scenarios
 - File system operations tested for data persistence and proper error handling

 ### Responsive Testing
-- Interface tested across multiple screen sizes and resolutions
+- Interface tested across multiple screen sizes and resolutions, however the experience is not optimal on mobile devices.
+This is designed to be a retro desktop experience after all.
-- Window positioning and sizing adjusts appropriately to viewport
-- Touch input support verified on mobile devices

 ### User Story Testing
 | User Story | Test | Result |